 Anti-depressants, tranquilizers (benzodiazepines), and other psychiatric drugs may provide short term relief and can help with extreme anxiety and sleeplessness.
-These drugs have very risky side effects and are toxic to the body.
-Long-term use can lead to addiction, make sleeplessness and anxiety worse, interfere with the natural healing process, and overdose can be fatal.
-Avoid or use cautiously.
+These drugs have risky side effects and are toxic to the body.
+Long-term use can lead to addiction, make sleeplessness and anxiety worse, and interfere with the natural healing process, and overdose can be fatal.
+Use cautiously.

-Alternative, Holistic, and Herbal Medicine Herbs, traditional remedies, and holistic care can be very effective for trauma.
-After 9-11 and Katrina, acupuncturists gave immediate relief to trauma survivors, including firefighters and medical personnel.
+Alternative, Holistic, and Herbal Medicine

+Herbs, traditional remedies, and holistic care can be very effective for trauma.
+After 9-11 and Katrina, acupuncturists and NADA practitioners gave immediate relief to trauma survivors, including firefighters and medical personnel.